nomadbsd/handbook/handbook.md

 <a name="wifi"></a>
 ### Wireless Networking
-The program [networkmgr](http://freshports.org/net-mgmt/networkmgr), which runs in the tray, allows you to connect to a wireless network.
+The program [networkmgr](http://freshports.org/net-mgmt/networkmgr), which runs in the tray, allows you to connect to wireless networks.

 <a name="instpkg"></a>
 ## Installing software packages